the social integration and daily activities of people with mental

 Documents to be submitted: A motivation letter and a resume should be sent along with the application form.

 Duration of the project: The project is running until September 2014.
 Minimum stay of 3 months is required.
-At the moment, all spots until June 2013 are filled.
-We are currently accepting applications for summer and later.

 Accommodation: In a house, with a shower, washing machine, and kitchen.
 Sleeping bag is needed.
 Within each house, the volunteer has a "private space" - a small bedroom.
 However in order to guarantee each volunteer a well balanced life, a place for relaxation and recovering outside of the house has also been arranged for his/her free time.
 The house is near a supermarket, a cinema, a bakery, and a train station.